 View the List of Surveyors (PDF) to contact a private surveyor in our area.
 Please note that this is not a complete listing of licensed surveyors or any recommendation of a specific firm or individual.

 Corner records or tie sheets are also available in the GIS Web Map by clicking on the "Corner Tie Sheets" symbol and viewing the link in the pop-up box.
 The latest records are listed below for quick access:

 Digital csm & plat review process

-Due to COVID-19 precautions, we will be conducting the Certified Survey Map (CSM) and Plat review process digitally and ask that surveyors please follow this digital review process:
+We will be conducting the Certified Survey Map (CSM) and plat reviews digitally and ask that surveyors please follow our digital review process for the quickest review process: